Aggretsuko

-Aggretsuko, also known by its original Japanese title Aggressive Retsuko (アグレッシブ烈子, Aguresshibu Retsuko), is a Japanese animated comedy streaming television series based on the eponymous character created by "Yeti" for the mascot company Sanrio.
+Aggretsuko, also known by its Japanese title Aggressive Retsuko (アグレッシブ烈子, Aguresshibu Retsuko), is a Japanese anime comedy television series based on the eponymous character created by "Yeti" for the mascot company Sanrio.
 The character first appeared in a series of animated shorts by Fanworks which aired on TBS Television between April 2016 and March 2018.

 An original net animation (ONA) anime series adaptation was launched worldwide on Netflix in April 2018, followed by a second season in June 2019, a third season in August 2020 and a fourth season in December 2021.
 A fifth and final season debuted in February 2023.

 A comic book series adaptation by Daniel Barnes and D.J.
 Kirkland was launched by Oni Press.
 The first issue was released on February 5, 2020.

 A mobile game, Aggretsuko: The Short Timer Strikes Back, was released by Hive for Android and iOS in July 2020.
 The game, which is available worldwide, includes the full 100 short episode series, which need to be unlocked individually via normal gameplay.
 Whilst subtitled, the short episodes were not dubbed into other languages.
+The main character Retsuko was included in Hello Kitty Island Adventure on Apple Arcade in June 2023 as a major character.

 Plot

-Retsuko is a 25-year old and single anthropomorphic red panda, working in the accounting department of a Japanese trading firm, trying her best to navigate through the typical problems encountered by young adults in 21st century Japan.
+Retsuko is a 25-year-old and single anthropomorphic red panda, working in the accounting department of a Japanese trading firm called Carrier Man Trading Co., Ltd, trying her best to navigate through the typical problems encountered by young adults in 21st century Japan.
 Facing constant frustration every day from pushy superiors and co-workers, Retsuko lets out her emotions by going to a karaoke bar every night and singing death metal.
 After five years of working the daily grind, Retsuko's misery causes her to undergo a series of events that puts her job in jeopardy, forcing her to shift her relationships with her co-workers and ends up changing her life in unexpected ways.
 After this, she continues to come up with ways to find happiness, and eventually comes to the conclusion that she would one day like to get married and raise a family.
 Unfortunately, her social anxiety combined with her timidity often causes her to get involved in more situations than she expects while pursuing her dreams.

 In Season 4, the show focused less on Retsuko as the protagonist and more on her colleagues at the office, each with their own unique set of problems.

-In Season 5, the show mainly focuses on Retsuko being involved with the Japanese government with her running for a seat on the National Diet, along with Haida's life after quitting his office job and being evicted from his parent's apartment, with him meeting Shikabane; a 21-year-old gamer who has given up on life and is a Net cafe refugee.
+In Season 5, the show mainly focuses on Retsuko being involved with the Japanese government with her running for a seat on the National Diet, along with Haida's life after quitting his office job and being evicted from his parents' apartment, with him meeting Shikabane, a 21-year-old gamer who has given up on life and is a net cafe refugee.